Dynamic-Capital/Dynamic-Capital/docs/ton-infrastructure-config.md

     3. Confirm `meta.summary` is a concise, single-line synopsis that auditors can scan quickly.
     4. Update the release record so the host and summary reflect the version you are promoting before you proceed.
+Save the record to lock the values in place.
   - Record the publish event with the verified metadata in Supabase (`tx_logs.kind = 'ton_site_publish'`).
 Persist the returned content hash together with the fields you just validated so future audits have a single